 Below are some examples (and this list is not all-inclusive) of some expert witnesses can be vital to a successful outcome in a family law case:

-Appraisers: The value of a home, business, jewelry, automobile or various assets can become a critical issue in their case.
-In some limited cases, a party may be able to give their opinion as to the value of certain item (like their home for example).
+Appraisers: The value of a home, business, jewelry, automobile, or various assets can become a critical issue in their case.
+In some limited cases, a party may be able to give their opinion as to the value of certain items (like their home for example).
 But even so, this is often not met with very much credibility if the party doesn’t have the qualifications to render such an opinion.
-As it relates to a business for example, a party ordinarily cannot give their opinion as to value, in most instances, and will instead need a business evaluator.
+As it relates to a business, for example, a party ordinarily cannot give their opinion as to value, in most instances, and will instead need a business evaluator.